 Big Question Debate $25.00

-Student Congress: This one day event will be held on March 18th at Los Osos High School, separate from the other District Tournament.
-The Registration deadline for this tournament is 3/10.
+Student Congress: This one day event will be held on March 17th at Century High School, separate from the other District Tournament.
+The Registration deadline for this tournament is 3/9.
 Check-in will begin at 8:00 am and rounds will commence at 9:00 am.
 Congress entries are independent from the formula used to determine all other entries.
+Our district must have at least 8 schools willing to participate in the Senate to seat a Senate.
+The number of chambers of the House will depend on the number of entries.
+We need at least 30 competitors in the House to seat two chambers.
 Please check the NSDA Congress Manual to determine your Student Congress entries.
 (See page 60 of the District Tournament Operations Manual)

 Congress legislation will be available March 3 on the Joyoftournaments website.

 If your school would like to submit legislation for consideration for use in this year’s tournament, please email a copy of the bill to the District Chair by March 1st . (email@example.com)